Thomas Fisher Rare Book Library

-The Thomas Fisher Rare Book Library is a library in the University of Toronto, constituting the largest repository of publicly accessible rare books and manuscripts in Canada.
+The Thomas Fisher Rare Book Library is a library on the University of Toronto's St. George campus constituting the largest repository of publicly accessible rare books and manuscripts in Canada.
 The library is also home to the university archives which, in addition to institutional records, also contains the papers of many important Canadian literary figures including Margaret Atwood and Leonard Cohen.

 History

 The Department of Rare Books and Special Collections was founded in November 1955 by the Chief Librarian, Robert H. Blackburn.
 Blackburn hired Marion E. Brown who was working in the special collections department at Brown University.
 Brown's first responsibility was to deal with the items that had been accumulating since 1890.
 Some of these items in the collection included medieval manuscripts, early printed books, and special volumes of later periods that had been presented by Queen Victoria to the university.
 Between the accumulated items and items found in the stacks of the main library, there was enough to open up the Rare Book Room in 1957.

 The Department of Rare Books and Special Collections and the University Archives didn't have a permanent home until 1973 when the Thomas Fisher Rare Book library was opened.
 The library is named in honour of Thomas Fisher (1792–1874), who immigrated from Yorkshire, settled along the Humber River in 1822, and became a successful merchant–miller.
 In 1973 his great-grandsons, Sidney and Charles Fisher, donated to the library their own collections of Shakespeare, various twentieth-century authors, and etchings of Wenceslaus Hollar.
 Since the opening of the library, it has grown to approximately 740,000 volumes and 4,000 metres of manuscript holdings.

 The Fisher building was designed by Mathers and Haldenby, Toronto with design consultant Warner, Burns, Toan and Lunde, New York.
 It forms part of a complex with the John P. Robarts Research Library for the Humanities and Social Sciences, and the Claude Bissel Building which houses the Faculty of Information.

 Richard Landon, the director until his death in 2011, organized two or three exhibitions of rare books and other materials annually.